pieces-app/opensource/gsoc/participation-guide.md

 ### [Python-Cli Project](https://github.com/pieces-app/cli-agent)

-The Python CLI makes it easy to use the client inside of the terminal.
-It would be great to queue up the goals that we have set the CLI currently to bring it closer to our full feature set:
+The Python CLI makes it easy to use the Pieces Client to save assets, query the Pieces Copilot and manage models all from the command line/terminal.
+This project contains a number of useful python examples for other projects!

 - **Skills Required:**